-Figure 98: [NBody] Diagram sequence of the n-body computation for single FPGA a DMA operation to the QDMA module, which implements the PCIe communication between the host and the FPGA.
+Figure 112: [NBody] Diagram sequence of the n-body computation for single FPGA

+The host first copies data to the FPGA memory by submitting a DMA operation to the QDMA module, which implements the PCIe communication between the host and the FPGA.
 Then, a single solve nbody task is submitted.
 This task then communicates with the hardware runtime to create and submit tasks to the calculate forces and update particles accelerators in order to solve the n-body problem for a given number of particles and time steps.
 Finally, the host copies the results back to main memory after the solve nbody task is finished.